Are you missing one or more teeth? Have your lost teeth been affecting how you eat and speak?

 How do I clean and care for a dental bridge?

-To clean and care for your dental bridge, it is important to maintain thorough oral hygiene.
+To clean and care for your dental bridge, it is vital to maintain good dental hygiene.
 Brush the bridge and surrounding teeth twice daily with fluoride toothpaste.
 Use floss or interdental brushes to clean between the bridge and adjacent teeth.
-Additionally, you may use an antiseptic mouthwash to reduce plaque and bacteria.
-Attend your regular dental check-ups for professional cleaning and assessments.
-Proper oral health care will preserve your dental bridge’s longevity, prevent complications, and ensure optimal oral health.

 Can I get a dental bridge if I have gum disease?